DBJDBJ/valstat_cpp/README.md

 # Valstat Return Protocol C++ Definition
-Every call has a response&trade;
+Every caller has a responder&trade;

 Valstat protocol and its C++ definition are assembling an behavior pattern.